SweetDate-Calendar/sd_docs/open_source_and_community/index.md

 ---
-title: Governance & Community
+title: Open Source & Community
-nav_order: 8
+nav_order: 9
 layout: home
 has_children: true
 ---

-# Governance & Community
+# Open Source & Community

 SweetDate is an effort to explore a shared, open approach to calendar infrastructure.
 It is intended as a practical foundation that prioritizes transparency, collaboration, and long-term maintainability.